hammygb/Python-Financial-Scripts-2025/README.md

 I have created this 'Python-Financial-Scripts-2025' repository to provide financial scripts examples relating to the stock market.
-I am using the Yahoo Finance website to keep track of stocks and the dividendmax website for accurate historical dividend data.
+I am using the Yahoo Finance website to keep track of a stocks history and the dividendmax website for obtaining accurate historical dividend data.

 I will be covering different financial areas like Japanese Candlesticks, Simple Moving Averages, and Fibonacci Retracement etc.